Phase I and II ESA

 PHASE II ENVIRONMENTAL SITE ASSESSMENT

 While every site is different, most Phase II ESAs will involve collection of some kind of sample(s) for chemical analysis from the medium (or media) suspected to be impacted by contamination.
 Samples can be collected via various methodologies that include, but are not limited to, drilling soil borings (either using hand-operated or machine-operated equipment), installation of groundwater monitoring wells, installation of soil gas probes, or direct collection of air/gas samples.
-HSA Golden’s staff are fully equipped with all the necessary sampling equipment and instrumentation to successfully complete the field sampling component of a Phase II ESA.
+HSA Golden’s staff are fully equipped with an extensive assortment of sampling equipment and instrumentation to collect any samples that may be needed to perform even the most complex Phase II ESA.
 All samples collected are chemically analyzed by laboratories certified to perform the analyses in the particular state where the samples are collected.

-HSA Golden personnel will carefully review the laboratory analytical data and compare the reported concentrations to applicable regulatory criteria.
-If contaminant concentrations exceed regulatory limits, recommendations for additional testing may be made to determine the extents of the contamination.
+HSA Golden personnel also carefully review the laboratory analytical data we collect and compare the reported concentrations to applicable regulatory criteria.
+If contaminant concentrations exceed regulatory limits, recommendations for additional testing may be made, to determine the extents of the contamination.
 This information is needed before an estimate of cleanup costs can be accurately predicted and is critical in making informed decisions as to whether to proceed with purchasing a property.
 For example, knowing the extent of petroleum-impacted soil or groundwater at a site will factor heavily when negotiating the selling price and the terms of the sale.

 WE ARE HERE TO HELP

-Hiring the right environmental engineering and consulting firm to perform a Phase I or II ESA is just as important as having a well-qualified lawyer draft the sales contracts, or as having an experienced doctor perform a physical examination.
+Hiring the right environmental engineering and consulting firm to perform a Phase I or II ESA is just as important as having a well-qualified lawyer draft the sales contracts.
+It’s essentially the same as having an experienced doctor perform a physical examination.
 You want to make sure you know as much as possible about a property and all the potential risks associated with it prior to closing.
-Whether the property is one acre or 10,000 acres, our team of professionals at HSA Golden are ready to assist you with your project.
+Whether the property is half an acre or 100,000 acres, our team of professionals at HSA Golden are ready to assist you with your project.

 Please find below some of our Phase I and II ESA projects which we’ve completed over the years.
 We’re always adding more projects, so please check back from time to time.